veraz00/aviri_server/Readme.md

 # Aviri_server
 This is an ai_server to provide VI disease prediction based on VI_CNN model.

+## Folder structure
+ai: ai model
+samples: 20 images is downloaded from kaggle dataset; the other 5 images are from Retina camera

 ## Steps to run AI server based on MAC
 ```
 # python3.7